Guest post by Helen

-True, Vegans don’t consume dairy products that are rich in calcium (but which at the same time promote calcium loss!) – a mineral that keeps your bones and teeth strong, and they do eat fruits and veggies containing sugar – your teeth’s greatest enemy.
+True, Vegans don’t consume dairy products that are rich in calcium (but which at the same time promote calcium loss!
+Did you know that?
+Bet they don’t tell you this in all those got milk ads…) – a mineral that keeps your bones and teeth strong, and we do eat lots fruits and veggies containing fructose.
 So here are some vegan dieting tips for preventing it affecting your dental health.

-Even though vegans avoid dairy products, they still can get the necessary amount of calcium.
+Even though vegans avoid dairy products, they still get the necessary amount of calcium from other foods.
 As it can be found in fruits, veggies, seeds, and nuts, there’s a running list of plant-based foods that represent an excellent alternative source of Ca – collard greens, artichokes, almonds, blackberries… you name it!
 But, in order to make calcium work properly, you have to stimulate it with vitamins A, D, and K.